 ||02:00 pm - 03:15 pm

-Course is cross-listed with COMM 3357 - CRN 83148 which meets in Carrollton.
-Course will be held in Room 3 at the Douglasville Conference Center, which is located downtown Douglasville at 6700 Church Street, approximately two miles from I-20.
+ROOM 3 - Course will be held at the Douglasville Conference Center, which is located downtown Douglasville at 6700 Church Street, approximately two miles from I-20.